 Q. When is DAWG open?

-Q. Why isn't the shelter open for walk through visits?
-Why do I have to make an appointment to see the dogs?
+Q. Do I have to make an appointment to meet the dogs?

 Q. How do I make an appointment?

 A. You can make an appointment online here or simply give the office a call at (805) 681-0561.
 Or, you can make an appointment by going to the shelter.